New training program

 Session 2

-How to use chat for feature and product discovery
+Professional use of chat interfaces for discovery

-Turning conversations into useful build-ready documents
+Turning conversations into structured specifications

 Week 2